 2. Collected Content

-Curating content is one of the most common and useful features of social media, and it requires a lot less work than making something from scratch.
+Curating content is one of social media’s most common and useful features, and it requires a lot less work than making something from scratch.
 Look for shareable content that your followers will find valuable or interesting, and include a comment or question to encourage discussion.

 3. Audience-Based Content